kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_4.md

 GIT
 ---------------
 1. What is git reset ?
-Types of reset ?
+Types of reset ?hard, soft and mixed
-2. How to delete local branch  and remote branch in git ?
+2. How to delete local branch  and remote branch in git ? git push origin -d kesh --->to dlete remote branch git branch -d kesh -->to delete local branch
-3. Difference between git diff and git status ?
+4. Difference between git diff and git status ?
-4. What are hooks in git?
+5. What are hooks in git?
+  hooks are ordinary scripts this will execute when a event occur in repository webhooks are for web applications. it will trigger when ever there are any changes in code. same like hooks but these are for web apps.

 MAVEN
 --------